 Sean-David began playing the piano at age seven and later picked up the trumpet in the fifth grade.
 After seeing Louis Armstrong play the trumpet on television, he was convinced he needed to play the trumpet.
 A Northwest native, many of his early music experiences were lived out as a trumpet player in the award winning Auburn High School Jazz Band, Concert Band, and Marching Band.
 Sean-David is a graduate of Berklee College of Music (Boston, MA) where he studied jazz composition and performance with jazz greats like Phil Wilson, Greg Hopkins, Jeff Stout, Lin Biviano, and Hal Crook.
 “SD” also studied jazz improvisation privately with Jerry Bergonzi (world-renowned jazz artist and educator) for over a year and a half… Read more about Sean-David »

-Most importantly, Jeffry is not only a skilled and highly qualified musician and educator, but he comes to us highly recommended by his peers and he is committed to our mission and values.
+Most importantly, Thomas is not only a skilled and qualified musician and educator, but he comes to us highly recommended by his peers and he is committed to our mission and values.

-Most importantly of course, she shares in our mission and values.
-And we are excited to welcome her to the team.
-Julie is committed to enthusiastically instructing students in the fine technique of string playing, while encouraging love and respect for the gift of music.
+Most importantly of course, Jimothy shares in our mission and values.
+And we are excited to welcome him to the team.
+Jimothy is committed to instructing students in the fine technique and artistry of piano playing, while encouraging love and respect for the gift of music.

 Vocal Music and Piano